-- · libmambapy, which is typically part of mamba - virtualenv, which is required since venv is not compatible with other versions of Python. - An anaconda or miniconda installation, with the conda command available on your path.
+- libmambapy, which is typically part of mamba.
+In this case conda must be present too. - virtualeny, which is required since veny is not compatible with other versions of Python. - An anaconda or miniconda installation, with the conda command available on your path.